rocky-linux/documentation/docs/books/lxd_server/02-zfs_setup.md

 /sbin/modprobe zfs
 ```

-This should not return an error, it should simply return to the command prompt when done.
+If no errors, it will return to the prompt and echo nothing.
 If you get an error, stop now and begin troubleshooting.
-Again, make sure that secure boot is off as that will be the most likely culprit.
+Again, ensure that secure boot is off.
+That will be the most likely culprit.

-Next we need to take a look at the disks on our system, determine what has the OS loaded on it, and what is available to use for the ZFS pool.
-We will do this with _lsblk_:
+Next you need to examine the disks on our system, find out where the operating system is, and what is available to use for the ZFS pool.
+You will do this with `lsblk`:

 ```
 lsblk
 ```

-Which should return something like this (your system will be different!):
+Which will return something like this (your system will be different!):

 ```
 AME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT